softwareconstruction240/softwareconstruction/instruction/240-readiness/240-readiness.md

 ## Job Description

-You are considering participation in BYU's Computer Science 240 course, which covers Java development of a client-server CLI application using a database, HTTP, and WebSockets.
-To be successful in this course, a candidate must have:
+You are considering participation in BYU's Computer Science 240 course, which covers Java development of a client-server CLI application using a database, HTTP, and WebSocket.

-- Competency in fundamental programming skills such as expressions, conditionals, functions, and recursion.
-- A basic understanding of common data structures such as lists, trees, and maps.
-- The critical-thinking skills necessary to learn concepts such as abstraction, encapsulation, decomposition, and polymorphism.
-- Readiness to put forth consistent effort over a 14-week period, averaging 10 hours per week.
+### Outcomes

+It is not expected that you have significant experiences with the outcomes of the course as you will learn this during the course.

+### Required preparation

+You are expected to have the following preparation:

+- **Programming**: Programming experience should include statements, variables, control flow (if/while), and functions
+- **Computing and Service**: Write programs that accomplish tasks relevant to computer science, such as data visualization or internet protocols.
+Students will view these technical applications as a means of service, using their intellectually enlarging skills to address the needs of a global society.
+- **Algorithms**: Effectively use basic algorithms including recursion, merge sort, and others.
+Students will engage in the intellectually enlarging study of algorithmic efficiency, recognizing the elegance and order inherent in well-designed computational logic.
+- **Data Structures**: Use data structures, modules, classes, and functions to organize information and behavior within a program.
+This mastery over data and complexity prepares students for lifelong learning by providing them with the mental frameworks necessary to adapt to a constantly evolving technical landscape.

+The course requires careful study of course materials, defining, designing, and building a mastery based project.
+Minimum workload for an average student is 3 hours in class and  5-7 hours out of class per week.

+### Interviews

+You are interviewing to show that you are properly prepared to successfully complete the Introduction to Web Programming course.
+As part of this interview you will meet with:

+* TA
+* Previous student
+* Instructor

 ## Learning Outcomes

+- Demonstrates the necessary preparation
-- Prediction of your ability to succeed in CS 240.
+- Demonstrates the commitment to succeed

 ## Assessment Definition